 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity SPR AD-4 Public Notifications for Prescribed Burning: At least three days prior to the commencement of prescribed burning operations, the project proponent will: 1) post signs along the closest public roadway to the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or smoke concerns; 2) publish a public interest notification in a local newspapers or other widely distributed media source describing the activity, timing, and contact information; 3) send the local county supervisor and county administrative officer (or equivalent official responsible for distribution of public information) a notification letter describing the activity, its necessity, timing, and measures being taken to protect the environment and prevent prescribed burn escape.
 This SPR applies only to prescribed burn treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y Prior SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project proponent will post public notifications and the approximate locations of planned burn activities as well as a several month-long wind into prescription (i.e., weather and resources allow for burns to be conducted), the project dow in which burns may occu ur.
-Based upon the best available v veather data, as indiv SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
+Initial Treatment: Y Treatment Maintenance: Y Prior SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project proponent will post public notifications and notify elected officials of burn activities several months in advance of prescribed fire operations, indicating the approximate locations of planned burn activities as well as a several month-long window in which burns may occur.
+Based upon the best available weather data, as individual burn plots come into prescription (i.e., weather and resources allow for burns to be conducted), the project proponent will post specific information as described in this SPR.
+SPR AD-5 Maintain Site Cleanliness: If trash receptacles are used on-site, the project proponent will use fully covered trash receptacles with secure lids (wildlife proof) to contain all food, food scraps, food wrappers, beverages, and other worker generated miscellaneous trash.
 Remove all temporary non-biodegradable flagging, trash, debris, and barriers from the project site upon completion of project activities.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP Project Specific Implementation: Contractor compliance with this SPR will maintain the natrash. ntural landscape within the pr roject area and minimize impacts to o wildlife as a result o f human generated SPR AD-6 Public Notifications for Treatment Projects.
+Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP Project Specific Implementation: Contractor compliance with this SPR will maintain the na trash. tural landscape within the p roject area and minimize impacts to o wildlife as a result o f human generated SPR AD-6 Public Notifications for Treatment Projects.
 One to three days prior to the commencement of a treatment activity, the project proponent will post signs in a conspicuous location near the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or concerns.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
 Prescribed burning is subject to the additional notification requirements of SPR AD-4.
-Initial Treatment: Y Treatment Maintenance: Y Prior and During CSP SMRCD/CSP Project Specific Implementation: This project will occur within Butano State Park, which is located in an area visible by park users and neighbors. utilized by hikers, bikers, equ uestrians, and campers for recreatio nal purposes.
-Notifi cations shall be
+Initial Treatment: Y Treatment Maintenance: Y Prior and During CSP SMRCD/CSP

+Project Specific Implementation: This project will occur within Butano State Park, which is utilized by hikers, bikers, equestrians, and campers for recreational purposes.
+Notifications shall be located in an area visible by park users and neighbors.